MicrosoftDocs/ai-builder/ai-builder-docs/administer-consumption-report.md

 ---
 title: AI Builder consumption report - AI Builder | Microsoft Docs
-description: This topi describes the consumption report, which shows how your AI credits are being used in the Microsoft Power Platform admin center.
+description: This topic describes the consumption report, which shows how your AI credits are being used in the Microsoft Power Platform admin center.
 author: CedrickBellarosa
 ms.topic: conceptual
 ms.custom: